megducharme/studentTracker-vanilla/README.md

 # The Student Commit Tracker
-...uses GitHub's API to track student's most recent commits and pushes so an instructor can get an idea where their class is at a quick glance.
+...uses GitHub's API to track student's most recent commits and pushes so an instructor or TA can quickly scan and understand where their class is with exercises and group projects.
 Visit www.studentspy.bangazon.com to see it in action!